Port of Spain: Suburbs and surrounding towns

-Immediately north and northwest of Port of Spain lie the suburbs of Cascade, St. Ann's, Maraval and Diego Martin.
-The last two districts fall outside the municipal boundary, but are sometimes considered extensions of the city.
+Immediately north and northwest of Port of Spain lie the suburbs of Cascade, St. Ann's and Maraval.
+The last one falls outside the municipal boundary, but is sometimes considered an extension of the city.
 St. Ann's is notable for being the location of the Prime Minister's official residence and diplomatic centre.
 Cascade, a mainly suburban area with treed lot type housing is located to the south-eastern area of St. Ann's.
 Cascade borders St. Ann's by a hill named Mount Hololo, a neighbourhood of both middle class and exclusive housing developments.

 Maraval is home to the exclusive Trinidad Country Club and right next door to the popular Long Circular Mall.
 Further afield, west of Diego Martin, lies the suburb of Westmoorings, which is known for its expensive Miami style highrise apartments facing the seafront.
 One of Trinidad's poshest shopping centres, The Falls at West-Mall, lies at the centre of these developments.
 As you head west beyond Carenage settlement is sparse, however the peninsula known as Chaguaramas, which was once a large US Army Base, has become a mecca for hundreds of international cruisers and a world major yacht storage and repair hub.

 To the east along the East–West Corridor, also falling outside city limits, lie the large towns of San Juan, Tunapuna and Arima.
 With congestion rendering downtown inaccessible during peak hours, major shopping centres like Valsayn Shopping Centre, Grand Bazaar and Trincity Mall have sprung up at highway intersections.
 The last two are noted for being among the largest shopping centres in the country and in the Caribbean, with 600000 sqft of commercial space in each.
 Two large Universities have been established in the eastern section of the E-W corridor – the regional University of the West Indies, St. Augustine campus and the multi campus local University of Trinidad and Tobago whose main campus is on the Arima outskirts.

 Climate

-The city has a tropical wet and dry climate (Köppen Aw) characterized by warm to hot temperatures year-round, with little seasonal variation due to its proximity to the equator, though nighttime temperatures dip somewhat during the winter months from January to March.
+The city has a tropical monsoon climate (Köppen: Am) characterized by warm to hot temperatures year-round, with little seasonal variation due to its proximity to the equator, though nighttime temperatures dip somewhat during the winter months from January to March.
 Temperatures typically range from 19 to 34 °C, rarely above 35 °C or below 17 °C. The wet season lasts from May to December, and the dry season lasts from January to April of the following year.
 Between December and February, it can become mild at night.